Topological properties of multilayer magnon insulators: Introduction

-A topological magnon insulator (TMI) is the bosonic analog of the quantum spin Hall state~\cite{Haldane,PhysRevB.93.134502,PhysRevLett.117.227201}.
-This phase is fundamentally different from topological magnetic insulators wherein topological electronic insulators are doped with magnetic 3$d$ atoms~\cite{Tokura2019}.
-The topological origins of the bosonic TMI phase can be traced to spin-orbit coupling interaction which intrinsically manifests itself in the form of Dzyaloshinskii-Moriya Interaction (DMI) in the material.
-In this context, lattice geometry~\cite{mazhar2018} plays a fundamental and vital role in hosting topological magnon excitations~\cite{PhysRevB.99.054422}.
-The experimental realization of monolayer, bilayer, and few-layer CrI$_3$ with tunable magnetic properties \cite{Huang2017,Jiang2018,Thiel2019,Li2019,Song2019,Li2019} provides materials science motivation to pursue a study of few-layer coupled bosonic topological magnon system.
+The experimental realization of monolayer, bilayer and few-layer CrI$_3$ with tunable magnetic properties \cite{Huang2017,Jiang2018,Thiel2019,Li2019,Song2019,Li2019} provides materials science motivation to pursue a study of few-layer coupled bosonic topological magnon system.
 It has been shown that protected magnon states in the AB-stacked bilayer honeycomb propagate in the same (opposite) direction for ferromagnetically (antiferromagnetically) coupled layers~\cite{OwerreAB}.
-Furthermore, Andreas~\emph{et. al.}~\cite{Andreas2018} demonstrated through numerical calculations that the edge currents are robust again weak disorder compared to the bulk current in normal metal/TMI/normal metal heterostructure.
+Furthermore, Andreas~$et~al.$~\cite{Andreas2018} demonstrated through numerical calculations that the edge currents are robust again weak disorder compared to the bulk current in normal metal/TMI/normal metal heterostructure.

 We investigate the thermal transport properties of ferromagnetically coupled TMI multilayers with different DMI strength in adjacent layers, as shown in Fig. \ref{fig:crystal01}.
 Such topologically distinct layers lead to the possibility of observing several TMI phases.
 The presence of DMI interaction in a magnetic system without inversion center will create band gaps in the magnon dispersion relation~\cite{MookEdge} and impart non-trivial topological nature to the system.
 The topological texture of these bands give rise to a non-vanishing Berry curvature.
 The physical consequence is a nonzero topological invariant (Chern number and winding number) that directly influences thermal Hall conductivity~\cite{MookEdge,MookHall}.
 The emergence of TMI phases are characterized by jumps in the thermal Hall conductance that are analogous to the electrical Hall conductance jumps in Quantum Hall systems.